gravitational/teleport/docs/5.0/kubernetes-5.0-migration.md

 to `kubernetes_service`, as described in the first two scenarios.

 Note that `tsh kube ls` will **not** show all Kubernetes clusters across all Trusted Clusters.
-It only shows the Kubernetes clusters from the Teleort cluster you are currently logged into.
+It only shows the Kubernetes clusters from the Teleport cluster you are currently logged into.

 # RBAC

 !!! note

-    Kubernetes RBAC integration only works with kubernetes_service.
+    Kubernetes RBAC integration only works with `kubernetes_service`.
 Make sure you've migrated all the clusters as described above before proceeding.

 By default, all users have access to all Kubernetes clusters (as a limited set